Charging Plug-In Electric Vehicles in Public

 Public charging stations make all-electric vehicles and plug-in hybrid electric vehicles more convenient.
 Although the majority of early EV and PHEV owners will charge at single-family homes, public charging stations can increase the daily useful range of EVs and reduce the amount of gasoline consumed by PHEVs.

 General public charging will use AC Level 2 or DC fast charging.
-Charging stations should be located where vehicle owners are highly concentrated, such as shopping centers, city parking lots and garages, airports, hotels, government offices, and other businesses.
+AC Level 1 and 2 charging harging stations should be located where vehicle owners are highly concentrated and parked for long periods of time, such as shopping centers, city parking lots and garages, airports, hotels, government offices, and other businesses.

 Read more from Project Get Ready about infrastructure costs and charging infrastructure development.

 Learn about the U.S. Department of Energy's Clean Cities infrastructure projects funded by the American Recovery and Reinvestment Act and other infrastructure deployment projects.

 The ability to charge at work can potentially double the daily feasible commuting range for an EV or a PHEV driver.

 With proper workplace charging implementation, building managers can provide significant value to their occupants at relatively little cost.
 However, charging at work during peak electricity demand may lead to higher electricity bills for the facility manager.

 Learn about the U.S. Department of Energy's EV Everywhere Workplace Charging Challenge that aims to increase the number of U.S. employers offering workplace charging tenfold by 2018.
 Employers and workers can find information about workplace charging implementation in Clean Cities' Plug-In Electric Vehicle Handbook for Workplace Charging Hosts.